gagansiddartha2007/FACE-RECOGNITION-BASED-DOOR-LOCK-SYSTEM/known_faces/README.md

-Known Faces Directory
+## Known Faces Directory

-Instructions:
+This directory stores images of **authorized persons** used for face recognition.

-This folder contains subdirectories for each authorized person.
-The main script train_faces.py will automatically scan all subfolders here and create face encodings.
+The script `train_faces.py` automatically scans all subfolders inside this directory and generates face encodings for each person.

+---

-How to add authorized users:
+### How to Add Authorized Users

-   1. Create a folder for each person.
+1. **Create a folder for each person**
+   - Folder name should be the person’s name (used as their label)

-   2. Add photos of each person:
+2. **Add photos of the person**

-        Put 3-10 clear, front-facing photos of the person in their folder
+   - Place **3–10 clear, front-facing photos** inside their folder

-        Good lighting, no glasses/sunglasses, minimal background

-        JPG or PNG format works best
+   - Use:
+     - Good lighting
+     - No glasses or sunglasses
+     - Minimal background
+   - Supported formats:
+     - `.jpg`
+     - `.png`

+---